nechaeva-irina/ios_assignment/README.md

 These approaches together with pytest framework provide high scalability, allow tests reusage with different input values and make adding new tests much easier.

 ### To run the tests on your local machine
-1. Clone the current repo
+1. Clone the current repository
 2. Install dependancies, listed in `requirements.txt`
 3. Change desired capabilities in `target.json` if needed
 4. Run Appium